BytemarkHosting/flexnbd-c/README.txt

 To support transparently replacing an existing server, flexnbd can switch addresses once it has received a successful migration.

+When `flexnbd listen` is run, it will create a file named
+<FILE>.INCOMPLETE next to FILE.
+This will be removed when a migration
+has successfully completed.
+The .INCOMPLETE file will be created before the listening socket is opened.

 Options
 ^^^^^^^
 As for 'serve', with these additions: